Subodh22/ultra/README.md

 - Rate your recall: Again, Hard, Good, or Easy
 - The SM-2 algorithm will schedule your next review

-### 5. Connect Google Calendar
+### 5. Schedule Practice Sessions
-- Go to Settings
+- Go to Settings to view your practice calendar
-- Click "Connect Google Calendar"
+- Navigate to Practice page
-- Authorize the app
+- Click "Schedule" on any note
-- Set your preferred practice times
+- Choose your preferred time
-- Schedule sessions automatically
+- Sessions are automatically added to your calendar

 ## Database Schema